*With a few edits made in April 2026

-Animal Kingdom is more than just a big zoo.
 The addition of Pandora—The World of Avatar has turned this park up a notch.
-Visitors have been flocking to Animal Kingdom like mad since May and waiting hours to get on the two newest attractions, Avatar Flight of Passage and Na’vi River Journey.
+Visitors have been flocking to Animal Kingdom like mad since Avatar Flight of Passage and Na’vi River Journey were added to the park in 2017.
+And as far as attractions go, Flight of Passage tops the list.
+But what else shouldn’t be missed?

 If you’re a morning person, definitely get to the park at rope drop (when it opens).
-You’ll be able to explore and take photos without a lot of other guests in your way.
+You’ll be able to explore and take photos without a lot of other guests in the way.
 You’ll also experience an hour or two of shorter lines for attractions.

 By foot, we also recommend visiting the Gorilla Falls Exploration Trail and the Maharajah Jungle Trek.
-Two Sumatran tiger cubs born at the park in August are now old enough to be seen by guests on the Trek.

-From the first glimpse of the Tree of Life in the morning to the glow of the Pandora forest at night, Animal Kingdom restores the spirit.
-And no two days there are ever alike.
+From the first glimpse of the Tree of Life in the morning to the glow of the Pandora Forest at night, Animal Kingdom restores the spirit.

 Congratulations!
 You just had a magical day.